xbianonpi/xbian/README.md

 We will also introduce a update system once XBian 1.0 hits final.

+You can easily access xbian-config by ssh'ing into your pi (user:xbian pass:raspberry).

 Kernel
 ==============================
 This XBian is build with a custom kernel.
 We've added